xuebingwu/kpLogo/README.md

-# PKA: positional kmer analysis
+# PKA: Positional K-mer Analysis

 PKA is tool for identifying well-positioned short motifs from a set of aligned sequences.